Sick day disparity: can you afford to be sick?

 When you are ready – register your business with Tide for FREE.

 Registering your business with Tide is incredibly fast, easy and free.
-You not only get to officially start your company, but you get a free business current account at the same time, which is the best way to ensure you’re keeping your finances in order from day one.
+You not only get to officially start your company, but you get a free business bank account at the same time, which is the best way to ensure you’re keeping your finances in order from day one.
 Be your own boss and register your company with Tide 🎉

 Photo by Marcus Aurelius, published on Pexels